Ted Chiang

-Ted Chiang (姜峯楠; pinyin: Jiāng Fēngnán; born 1967) is an American science fiction writer.
-His work has won four Nebula awards, four Hugo awards, the John W. Campbell Award for Best New Writer, and six Locus awards.
+Ted Chiang (姜峯楠; pinyin: Jiāng Fēngnán; born 1967) is an American science fiction writer, whose work has won four Nebula awards, four Hugo awards, the John W. Campbell Award for Best New Writer, and six Locus awards.
 He has published the short story collections Stories of Your Life and Others (2002) and Exhalation: Stories (2019).
 His short story "Story of Your Life" was the basis of the film Arrival (2016).
 He was an artist in residence at the University of Notre Dame from 2020 to 2021.
 Chiang is also a frequent non-fiction contributor to the New Yorker, where he writes on topics related to computing such as artificial intelligence.

 Early life and education

-Ted Chiang was born in 1967 to a Taiwanese American family in Port Jefferson, New York.
-His Chinese name is Chiang Feng-nan (姜峯楠; Jiāng Fēngnán).
-Both of his parents are Taiwanese waishengren who were born in mainland China and migrated to Taiwan with their families during the retreat of the government of the Republic of China to Taiwan before immigrating to the United States.
+Chiang was born in 1967 to a Taiwanese American family in Port Jefferson, New York.
+His Chinese name is Chiang Feng-nan (Jiāng Fēngnán (姜峯楠)).
+Both of his parents are Taiwanese waishengren who were born in mainland China, migrated to Taiwan with their families during the Great Retreat, then immigrated to the United States.
 His father, Fu-pen Chiang, is a distinguished professor of mechanical engineering at Stony Brook University.
 His mother (d.
 2019) was a librarian.
 Chiang also has a sister who is a physician.

 Chiang grew up on Long Island and, at age 15, began submitting science fiction stories to magazines.
 He later recalled, "When I was a kid, my intention was to become a physicist.
 That was a perfectly respectable career choice for the son of an engineer.
 I figured I would be a fiction writer on the side, and that, I think, is perfectly acceptable to Asian parents".
-In 1989, he graduated from Brown University with a Bachelor of Science (B.S.) degree after choosing to study computer science over physics.
+In 1989, he graduated from Brown University with a Bachelor of Science after choosing to study computer science over physics.
 As an undergraduate, Chiang continued to write sci-fi stories, though they were ultimately unpublished.